 - The OMB Director to permit exceptions on a case-by-case basis.

 Finally, it would require each grantmaking agency to begin collecting grant reports using the new data standards within three years.

 - Data Coalition’s June 2019 joint support letter to the Senate Committee on Homeland Security and Governmental Affairs in favor of the GREAT Act.

 - Reintroduced in the Senate on June 13, 2019, by Senators James Lankford (OK-R), Mike Enzi, (WY-R), Gary Peters (MI-D), and Maggie Hassan (NH-D).

 - On January 17, 2019, the GREAT Act (H.R.
 150) unanimously passed the House of Representatives (see video recap here).

 - Bipartisan Policy Center (BPC) Action endorses H.R.
 150.

-- Reintroduced in the House by Representative Virginia Foxx (H.R.
+- Reintroduced in the House of Representatives on January 3, 2019 by Representative Virginia Foxx (H.R.
 150).